awwx/meteor-mongo-counter/README.md

-# autoincrement-counter
+# mongo-counter

-Autoincrementing sequence counters stored in MongoDB.
+Atomic counters stored in MongoDB.

-An autoincrementing sequence returns consecutive integers (1, 2, 3...), with the counter stored in the database.
+Incrementing a counter returns consecutive integers (1, 2, 3...), with the counter stored in the database.

-It is safe to make concurrent calls to `incrementCounter`.
+It is safe to make concurrent calls to `incrementCounter` and `decrementCounter`.
 If the current value of a counter is `6` and two Meteor methods call `incrementCounter` at the same time, one will receive `7` and the other `8`.

+This package is called <i>mongo</i>-counter because it works directly with MongoDB's facilities for atomic updates; it doesn't go through Meteor's collection code.

 ## Version

-1.0.1
+1.1.0

 Meteor linker supported:
 This implementation works with both pre-linker Meteor (0.6.4.1 and